dotnet/EntityFramework.Docs/entity-framework/core/querying/how-query-works.md

 Entity Framework Core uses Language Integrated Query (LINQ) to query data from the database.
 LINQ allows you to use C# (or your .NET language of choice) to write strongly typed queries based on your derived context and entity classes.

+> [!NOTE]
+> This article is out of date and some parts of it needs to be updated to account for changes happened in design of query pipeline.
+If you have any doubts about any behavior mentioned here, please [ask a question](https://github.com/dotnet/efcore/issues/new/choose).

 ## The life of a query

 The following description is a high-level overview of the process each query goes through.